sellenth/QuoridorOnline/README.md

         --   X is a player and they'll be suggested turn o to start, can fix? maybe o was valid previously in pawn mode x

-- [ ] implement quick game feature to pair with another online user

-- [ ] timeout condition for game end
 - [ ] (stretch) allow spectating top 3's current game
 - [ ] add challenge button on leaderboard